 When it’s time to repot your plant, you should use a combination of plastic pots and peat-based compost.
 Of course, this depends on the plant’s requirements.
 First, soak the clay pot for a day before using it so the pot won’t draw the water out of the compost.

 Pots are available in all sorts of sizes but you usually only need four or five different sizes.
 The most common sizes used are the 6 cm, 8 cm, 13 cm, 18 cm and 25 cm.
-You will always want to leave enough space between the rim of the pot and the surface of the compost.
-That’s your watering space.
+You will always want to leave enough space between the rim of the pot and the surface of the compost; as that’s your watering space.
 It should increase with the size of your pot because larger pots hold larger plants, which require more water.

 When one of your houseplants is in a large pot and can’t be repotted, you will have to top-dress the compost.
-What this means is you will have to remove the top 25-36 mm (1-1 1/2″) of old compost and replace it with fresh compost.
-You want to be sure not to damage the plant’s roots.
-Also, leave a gap between the top of the compost and the rim of the pot so that the plant can be watered easily.
+What this means is you will have to remove the top 25 to 36 mm (1 to 1 1/2 inches) of old compost and replace it with fresh compost.
+Be sure not to damage the plant’s roots, and leave a gap between the top of the compost and the rim of the pot so that the plant can be watered easily.